grnydawn/errand/doc/source/basic.rst

 Errand collect output from target machine and populate it to output variable.

-Defining order in various programming frameworks
+Writing an order in various programming frameworks
 ===================================================

 As of this writing, Errand supports Cuda, Hip, OpenAcc(GNU C++), and PThread(GNU C++).
 More programming frameworks and compilers will be supported.